bernhardAxonIvy/doc/source/engine-guide/configuration/notification/web.rst

 Web Notifications
 -----------------

-Web Notifications are turned on by default for all events and will be shown in Axon Ivy Portal.
+Web Notifications are turned on by default for all events.
+They are shown in Axon Ivy Portal.

 **Template**